15. How to resolve the problem of selfishness and despicableness

 Words of Almighty God of the Last Days

-Until people have experienced God’s work and understood the truth, it is Satan’s nature that takes charge and dominates them from within.
+Before people experience God’s work and understand the truth, it is Satan’s nature that takes charge and dominates them from within.
 What, specifically, does that nature entail?
 For example, why are you selfish?
-Why do you protect your own position?
-Why do you have such strong emotions?
-Why do you enjoy those unrighteous things?
-Why do you like those evils?
-What is the basis for your fondness for such things?
+Why do you protect your own status?
+Why are you so influenced by your feelings?
+Why do you like those unrighteous things and those evil things?
+What is the basis for you liking such things?
 Where do these things come from?
-Why are you so happy to accept them?
-By now, you have all come to understand that the main reason behind all these things is that Satan’s poison is within man.
-So what is Satan’s poison?
-How can it be expressed?
+Why do you like and accept them?
+By now, you have all come to understand: The main reason is that Satan’s poisons are within man.
+So what are Satan’s poisons?
+How can they be expressed?
 For example, if you ask, “How should people live?
-What should people live for?” people will answer, “Every man for himself and the devil take the hindmost.”
-This single phrase expresses the very root of the problem.
-Satan’s philosophy and logic have become people’s lives.
-No matter what people pursue, they do so for themselves—and so they live only for themselves.
+What should people live for?” everyone will answer, “Every man for himself and the devil take the hindmost.”
+Just this single phrase expresses the very root of the problem.
+Satan’s philosophy and logic have become people’s life.
+No matter what people pursue, they actually do it for themselves—and so they all live for themselves.
 “Every man for himself and the devil take the hindmost”—this is the life philosophy of man, and it also represents human nature.
 These words have already become the nature of corrupt mankind and they are the true portrait of corrupt mankind’s satanic nature.
-This satanic nature has already become the basis for corrupt mankind’s existence.
-For several thousand years, corrupt mankind has lived by this venom of Satan, right up to the present day.
-Everything that Satan does is for the sake of its own appetite, ambitions, and aims.
-It wishes to surpass God, to break free of God, and to seize control of all things created by God.
-Today, such is the extent that people have been corrupted by Satan: They all have satanic natures, they all try to deny and oppose God, and they want to control their own fates and try to oppose the orchestrations and arrangements of God.
-Their ambitions and appetites are exactly the same as Satan’s.
+This satanic nature has entirely become the foundation for corrupt mankind’s existence.
+For several thousand years, corrupt mankind has lived by this poison of Satan, right up to the present day.
+Everything that Satan does is for the sake of its own desires, ambitions, and aims.
+It wants to surpass God, to break free from God, and to seize control of all things created by God.
+Today, people have been corrupted by Satan to this extent.
+They all have satanic nature, they all tend to deny and oppose God, and they want to take their fates into their own hands and try to oppose the orchestrations and arrangements of God.
+Their ambitions and desires are already exactly the same as Satan’s.
 Therefore, man’s nature is Satan’s nature.

 —The Word, Vol. 3.
 The Discourses of Christ of the Last Days.
 How to Walk the Path of Peter